 Oregon Office of Rural Health

-Oregon Rural Quality Excellence Award
+Oregon Rural Health Excellence Award

-Rural Quality Excellence Award
+Rural Health Excellence Award

-Qualified submissions will demonstrate successful implementation of strategies that have produced performance improvement related to an exceptional quality improvement project.
-Successful applications should outline a project addressing a significant problem, employ a data-driven approach, consider a culture of safety in implementing a solution, and explain what results were achieved.
+Qualified submissions will demonstrate the successful implementation of strategies that have produced performance or community health improvement related to an innovative project in their facility or community.
+Successful applications should outline a project addressing a significant problem, employ a data-driven solution and explain what results were achieved.
 Additionally, they should ideally be scalable for wider adaptation by other rural organizations.
+This may include, but is not limited to, the following:

 Applications are submitted in narrative form by uploading your application via this form.
 Ensure that all sections specified below are included in the narrative.
 Only complete applications will be considered for award.
 Application sections are as follows: